Thinking about heading to the Edinburgh Fringe Festival? Our advice – do it!

 1. Rachel Parris

-Rachel is an incredible comic who, in recent weeks, has shot to fame with BBC 2’s ‘The Mash Report’.
+Rachel is an incredible comic who shot to fame with BBC 2’s ‘The Mash Report’.
 She boasts an award-winning brand of musical comedy, and is equally renowned for her improv as a founder of the critically acclaimed ‘Austentatious’.
-She’ll be showcasing both these talents on selected dates with her solo show ‘Rachel Parris’ Musical Comedy Club’ and in the improv show ‘There Will Be Cake’.
+She showcases both these talents on stage with her solo show ‘Rachel Parris’ Musical Comedy Club’ and in the improv show ‘There Will Be Cake’.

 2. Jordan Brookes

 Jordan is a uniquely unconventional performer, absurd and hilarious.
 His 2017 fringe show was nominated for the ‘Best Show Comedy Award’, and he was lauded by critics as a ‘wildly entertaining standup’ who ‘demolishes conventions of comedy’.
-He’s back this year with a new show ‘Bleed’ and if it’s half as good as last year then you’re in for a treat.
+His 2019 show I’ve Got Nothing finally earned him the well deserved Best Comedy Show Award.

 3. Brennan Reece